 The San Fernando Valley experiences more desert-like conditions, with warmer temperatures in the summer and colder ones in the winter.

 The San Fernando Valley is home to movie studios, excellent restaurants and natural and cultural attractions.
 The vibrant NoHo Arts District in North Hollywood is home to the Academy of Television Arts & Sciences and an array of cafes, boutiques and theaters.
 Griffith Park is the largest municipal park in the U.S. and home to the Griffith Observatory, Los Angeles Zoo, and hundreds of miles of hiking trails.

 The Valley provides for a large variety of different neighborhoods.

-☆ Pre-Selected Properties All property’s information, including Pre-Selected Properties, may reference real estate listing(s) held by a brokerage firm other than the broker and/or agent who owns this web site and comes from the Internet Data Exchange (IDX) program of CARETS.
-The information provided is intended for information purposes and is not intended to solicit that listing(s).
-Pre-Selected Properties are only intended as a sample and does not provide for all available properties for that area.
+☆ Pre-Selected Properties All property’s information, including Pre-Selected Properties, may reference real estate listing(s) held by a brokerage firm other than the broker and/or agent who owns this web site and comes from the Internet Data Exchange (IDX) program.
+The information provided is intended for informational purposes, and if your home is currently listed then this is not intended to solicit that listing.
+Pre-Selected Properties are only intended as a sample and do not provide for all available properties for that area.
 All information provided does not represent a market analysis.